ulixee/hero/docs/main/BasicInterfaces/Tab.md

 - element [`SuperElement`](/docs/awaited-dom/super-element)
 - options `object` Accepts any of the following:
   - timeoutMs `number`.
 Timeout in milliseconds.
 Default `30,000`.
   - waitForVisible `boolean`.
-Wait until this element is visible to a user (see [getComputedVisibility](#get-computed-visibility) - all attributes must be `true` except any properties specified in `ignoreVisibilityAttributes`).
+Wait until this element is visible to a user (see [getComputedVisibility](#get-computed-visibility).
   - waitForHidden `boolean`.
-Wait until this element is hidden to a user (see [getComputedVisibility](#get-computed-visibility) - all attributes must be `false` except any properties specified in `ignoreVisibilityAttributes`).
+Wait until this element is hidden to a user (see [getComputedVisibility](#get-computed-visibility).
-  - ignoreVisibilityAttributes `string[]`.
-Accepts an array of keys from [getComputedVisibility](#get-computed-visibility).
-Defaults to ['isOnscreenVertical','isOnscreenHorizontal','isUnobstructedByOtherElements'].
+  - waitForClickable `boolean`.
+Wait until this element is visible to a user, int the viewport, and unobstructed (see [getComputedVisibility](#get-computed-visibility).

 #### **Returns**: `Promise`